atomix/atomix/README.md

 literature.
 Copycat's Raft implementation uses client communication patterns that are closely modeled on those of [ZooKeeper](https://zookeeper.apache.org/).
 Clients are designed to connect to and communicate with a single server at a time.
 There is no correlation between the client and the Raft cluster's leader.
-In fact, clients never even leader about the leader.
+In fact, clients never even learn about the leader.

-When a client is started, the client connects to a random server and attempts to register a new session.
+When a client is started, the client connects to a random server and attempts to [register a new session](#session-1).
 If the registration fails, the client attempts to connect to another random server and register a new session again.
 In the event that the client fails to register a session with any server, the client fails and must be restarted.
 Alternatively, once the client successfully registers a session through a server, the client continues to submit [commands](#commands-1) and [queries](#queries-1) through that server until a failure or shutdown event.

 Once the client has successfully registered its session, it begins sending periodic *keep alive* requests to the cluster.
 Clients are responsible for sending a keep alive request at an interval less than the cluster's *session timeout* to